vksonagara/shelf.backend/README.md

 - Create `content` folder on root of the project
 - Create `logs` folder inside the `content` folder
 - Run `npm start`

+### API Docs

+To generate the Swagger UI for API docs

+- Create `assets` folder on root of the project
+- Run `npm run api:docs`
+- Now you can see the Swagger API docs after starting the server at `/api-docs` route